Eugène Manet

 Like his brother Édouard, Eugène had Republican political sympathies.
-He published a semi-autobiographical novel, "Victimes!", in 1889.
-He suffered from ill health from 1891 and died in Paris the following year.
-He was survived by his wife and daughter; Morisot herself died in 1895.
+He published a semi-autobiographical novel, Victimes!
+(Dédié aux proscrits du 2 décembre 1851) in 1889.
+The hero of the novel "is called Eugène.
+A first-person narrator repeatedly interjects his opinions".
+Eugène Manet suffered from ill health from 1891 and died in Paris the following year.
+His wife, Morisot, died in 1895.
 His older brother Édouard had died in 1883 and his younger brother Gustave in 1884.